collectorsw2004/rawg-exercise-app/rawg-exercise-backend/README.md

 You're here because you aren't running Docker.

-First you need to install NodeJS.
+First, if not already installed, you'll need to install NodeJS.
 You can find your installer [HERE](https://nodejs.org/es/download/).

-Then, you need to run some ``NPM`` commands to get the backend running:
+Then, go to  *"/rawg-exercise-backend"* directory;  you'll need to run some ``NPM`` commands to get the backend running:

 ```